mumayank/AirPdf/README.md

 This approach is not recommended for the following reasons:

 - Google may remove the URL access, so not future-safe
-- Maxium limit of the PDF file size is 10mb
+- Maximum limit of the PDF file size is 10mb
 - These links have [usage-limits](https://stackoverflow.com/questions/2655972/how-can-i-display-a-pdf-document-into-a-webview#comment42182386_5296125)
 - Devs can't control the UX for their app users (Google controls via Drive or Docs)